Distributed Key Lookup

 ))

-The multi-head key lookup should consistently return faster than the same query without using multi-head.
+The distributed key lookup should consistently return faster than the same query not using it.
 The results of a sample test run bear this out:

 Single-Column Key Only0.00430.0020222